crablab/dissertation/reports/final_report/final_report.md

 # Software Deliverables

 Several deliverables are provided.
-Basic installation instructions can be found in the User Manual in the final Appendicy.
+Basic installation instructions can be found in the User Manual in Appendix 11.
+Outputs from tests are found in Appendix 9.

 ## Docker